11 September 2016

 In her interactions with members of the ‘Hillview’ experiencers group she does not offer them any explanations, but listens to their stories and notes how they link to other social and political concerns.
 She records how one experiencer moved from the UFO milieu into the fringes of the militia and survivalist movement.
 (She notes with interest that a local survivalist bookshop displayed the works of Noam Chomsky alongside books on preparing for the apocalypse), then further into full-frontal conspiracy theories.
 The woman's original abduction experience seemed to be merely a gateway into an almost total withdrawal from consensus reality which even the most extreme conspiracy theorising could not satisfy.

-THE LITTLE A'LE'INN
+THE LITTLE A'LE'INN, RACHEL, NEVADA

 In her conversations with experiencers, and later with the watchers and dreamers at Area 51 Lepselter discovers an almost poetic quality in the stories they tell.
 These are not garbled accounts, blurted out at the spur of the moment, but carefully honed narratives.
 At times she emphasises this by laying them out on the page in the manner of blank verse.
 At first this seemed an affectation, but when I read them aloud, the phasing and emphasis this revealed reminded me of many of the accounts I had heard directly from witnesses and experiencers.
 These were not simple accounts of what ‘happened’, but carefully constructed expressions of emotion and belief.